 Python and Pygame run on the Mac.
 I've never created a tutorial on it.
 Given the headaches that former students have gone through to get Pygame to work on the Mac, I recommend running Python/Pygame under Windows emulation instead.

-Unix distributions may come with a Pygame package, or the ability to easily get one.
+Unix and Unix-like distributions may come with a Pygame package, or the ability to easily get one.
 If you want to compile from source, this is what I've used on Linux Mint: